 To facilitate regular communication regarding significant opportunities, challenges and actions, the Receiver formed the Investor Advisory Committee (the "IAC").
 Participation was initially solicited based on size of the investor or investment advisor and with an eye toward ensuring that all of the significant constituencies would be represented.
 Further, the Receiver received several inquiries from additional investors who desired to participate in the IAC.
 The Receiver evaluated each of these requests and accommodated the investor when circumstances warranted.
-The last IAC meeting was held on November 13, 2018, and the Receiver provided an email update to the IAC on April 29, 2019.
-The next scheduled meeting of the IAC is calendared for August 28, 2019 at the Portland office of Schwabe, Williamson & Wyatt.
+The last IAC meeting and an investor counsel meeting were held on August 28, 2019 at the Portland office of Schwabe, Williamson & Wyatt.
 As the Court is aware, the Receiver, his legal counsel, and staff stay in regular contact with the IAC members and their legal counsel, including addressing investor inquiries.